Welcome to the Early Career Scientists

 Previous winners

 The first winner of the prize was Dr Gülsah Gabriel (2009).
-Today, Dr. Gabriel is a current member of the ESWI Board of Directors and the Vice-President of the organisation.
+Today, Dr. Gabriel is a current member of the ESWI Board of Directors.

 Receiving the Young Scientist Best Body of Work Award in my early career was a great motivation for me.